Name and shame rioters, Prime Minister says amid bid to crack down on disorder

 Organisation Tell Mama, which monitors anti-Muslim attacks, said it had called the police after it “identified more far-right threats on Telegram that seek to target immigration solicitors and refugee services” in more than 30 locations across the country on Wednesday.

+Cleveland Police said patrols were being stepped up in Teesside over the coming days amid fears the area could be hit with more violent disorder.

-Dame Priti, the Conservative MP for Essex constituency Witham, also rejected claims there was “two-tier policing” in Britain, where right-wing protests are dealt with more harshly than left-wing ones, something the Prime Minister also denied as he insisted policing was “without fear or favour”.
+Dame Priti, the Conservative MP for Essex constituency Witham, joined the Prime Minister in rubbishing claims there was “two-tier policing” in Britain, where right-wing protests are dealt with more harshly than those with left-wing influence.

 The most senior police officer in the country, Metropolitan Police Commissioner Sir Mark Rowley, appeared to grab a reporter’s microphone and throw it on the ground when he was asked about two-tier policing as he left the Cobra meeting.
 Asked about the incident, the force said he was “in a hurry”.

+NPCC chairman Gavin Stephens stressed police were not “anti-protest” but were “anti-crime”.

+Insisting a “united and robust policing response is in place across the country”, he said: “We are doing all we can to tackle this disorder and keep you safe”, adding: “We are here to protect the public and keep the peace no matter your beliefs”.

-Among the latest scenes of widespread and continued disorder, which broke out in the wake of a knife attack last week which left three girls dead, anti-immigration rioters smashed the windows of the Holiday Inn Express in Rotherham at the weekend before starting fires.
+Among the latest scenes of widespread and continued disorder, which broke out when a knife attack last week left three girls dead, anti-immigration rioters smashed the windows of the Holiday Inn Express in Rotherham at the weekend before starting fires.

 Masked men hurled lengths of wood, chairs and bottles with some spraying fire extinguishers at police officers amid the 700-strong crowd.